FreddyWordingham/noise/README.md

 ## Usage

-This crate provides a simple API for creating `Noise` objects which can be sampled within the unit square:
+This crate provides a simple API for creating `Noise` objects which can be sampled within the unit square for both their value and analytical gradient.

 ```rust
 let mut rng = thread_rng();